ConduitIO/conduit/docs/writing-a-connector-guidelines.md

 - The snapshot needs to be consistent.
 - The set of the existing data can be quite large.
 - Restarting a connector during a snapshot should **not** require re-reading all the data again.
-This is because it in some destination connectors it may cause data duplication, and it could be a significant performance overhead.
+This is because in some destination connectors it may cause data duplication, and it could be a significant performance overhead.

 #### Implementing change data capture (CDC)